sourcegraph/about/blogposts/announcing-sourcegraph-3.1.md

 ## Site admin improvements

-Administering Sourcegraph in an enterprise SSO environment is now easier thanks to a couple of small, but important features:
+We've added a couple features to help site admins manage a Sourcegraph instance in an enterprise environment:

 - Querying users by email address.
 - [Disabling the changing of usernames](https://docs.sourcegraph.com/admin/config/critical_config#reference).